How to Stabilize Indoor Humidity Levels

 During warm, humid weather, outdoor air introduces moisture into the home through normal air exchange.
 In these conditions, humidity control should focus on:

 During cooler or drier seasons, humidity may drop too low.
 In these cases, stability means preventing excessive drying rather than removing moisture.
-This may involve reducing ventilation or allowing natural moisture from daily activities to balance conditions.
+This may involve avoiding unnecessary exhaust fan use, reducing overventilation, or allowing normal household moisture from daily activities to balance the air.

 Seasonal transitions can be particularly challenging.
 Fluctuating outdoor humidity can cause indoor conditions to change rapidly.
 Understanding why humidity levels change during weather shifts helps explain these patterns and prepare for them.